Shepherd King · Chapter 4

 Three hours before dawn.
 Something was moving in the scrub below the ridge.

 The sheep knew before Davin did.
-They bunched together, facing inward, silent in the specific way that meant predator.
+They bunched together, facing inward, silent in the particular way that meant predator.
 Not a casual alert—the full compression, lambs to the centre, adults forming a ring.
 Whatever was out there, the flock had assessed it as serious.

 Davin rose from his sleeping position in a single motion.
 Staff in his left hand.
 Sling in his right.
 Five stones from the wadi in the pouch at his belt.
 He had slept in his shepherd’s coat with the sling already loaded—a habit from the lion, six months ago, when he had learned that the time between ‘alert’ and ‘attack’ was measured in heartbeats, not minutes.